 - 1. Each case will be decided on its own merits. - 2.
 The Council has a duty to ensure, so far as possible, that drivers are fit and proper persons to hold licences. - 3.
 A person with a conviction for a serious crime need not be automatically barred from obtaining a licence but would normally be expected to (a) remain free of conviction for an appropriate period and (b) show adequate evidence that he or she is a fit and proper person to hold a licence.
 Simply remaining free of conviction will not generally be regarded as sufficient evidence that a person is a fit and proper person to hold a licence. - 4.
 In some circumstances it may be appropriate to depart from the general policy, for example, where the offence is isolated and there are mitigating circumstances.
-Similarly, multiple offences or a series of offences over a period of time are likely to give greater cause for concern and may demonstrate a pattern of inappropriate behaviour which will be taken into account. - 5.
+Similarly, multiple offences or a series of offences over a period of time are likely to give greater cause for concern and may demonstrate a pattern of inappropriate behaviour which will be taken into account.
+Applicants will be invited to make representation to the Head of Service, Public Protection, before a final decision on whether an applicant is considered a fit and proper person to hold a licence. - 5.
 The following examples afford a general guide on the actions which might be taken where convictions are disclosed.
+The period of post convictions before applications will be considered are based on the Home Office Guidelines.